FusionAuth/fusionauth-swift-sdk/Documentation/Reference/classes/AuthorizationManager.md

 public func freshAccessToken(force: Bool = false) async throws -> String?
 ```

+Returns a fresh access token

+If the access token is not expired, it will be returned immediately.
+If the access token is expired or force is `true`, a new access token will be fetched using the refresh token.

 ### `getAccessToken()`

 ```swift
 public func getAccessToken() -> String?
 ```

+Retrieves the access token, if available

 ### `getAccessTokenExpirationTime()`